Which treatment for early bowel cancer

 This page tells you about treatments for early bowel cancer.
 You can find the following information

 Treatments for early bowel cancer

-In many people with early bowel cancer the surgeon can cut away all of the cancer.
+For many people with early bowel cancer, the surgeon can cut away all of the cancer.
 Some people who have this treatment will be cured.
 This means that their cancer never comes back.
 Unfortunately, not everyone who has surgery will be cured.
 If the cancer has spread into the lymph nodes close to the bowel, some cells may have travelled on to other parts of the body.
 These cells may grow into secondary cancers (metastases) in the future.
 To try to prevent this your doctor may suggest further treatment after your surgery.

 Doctors don't often use radiotherapy to treat cancer of the large bowel.
 But they may suggest it before or after surgery for cancer in the back passage (rectum).
 You may have radiotherapy and chemotherapy together for rectal cancer.
 If you have a large tumour these treatments can shrink it before surgery.

 Your specialist may suggest chemotherapy to try to kill any cancer cells left behind after your operation for colon or rectal cancer.
 This is called adjuvant chemotherapy.